FoodCoopSystem/docker/README.md

 ## Creating your docker environement (Ubuntu)
-> Note: This instruction will fail, if you have apache/nginx/<other web server> or mysql server running on your machine.
-This instruction assumes that 80 and 3306 ports are free.
-So if you have one just make sure they are stopped.
+> Note: This instruction will fail, if you have apache/nginx/\<other web server\> or mysql server running on your machine.
+This instruction assumes that ports 80 and 3306 are free.
+You can simply fix this just stopping your service.
 E.g. on ubuntu: `sudo service apache2 stop` and `sudo service mysql stop`

 1. Install docker: http://docs.docker.com/installation/
 1. Install docker-compose: http://docs.docker.com/compose/install/
-1. Install drush on your machine: `sudo apt-get install drush`
+1. Install drush on your machine: http://docs.drush.org/en/master/install/
-1. Add alias for foodcoop installation in your /etc/hosts file: `sudo echo "127.0.0.1 www.foodcoopsystem.local" >> /etc/hosts`
+1. Add alias for foodcoop installation in your `/etc/hosts` file: `sudo echo "127.0.0.1 www.foodcoopsystem.local" >> /etc/hosts`
-1. Copy drush/foodcoopsystem.aliases.drushrc.php into ~/.drush/ subdirectory (create it if it doesn't exist)
+1. Copy `drush/foodcoopsystem.aliases.drushrc.php` into `~/.drush/` subdirectory (create it if it doesn't exist)
-1. Copy compose/docker-compose.yml file into your foodcoop codebase.
+1. Copy `compose/docker-compose.yml` file into your foodcoop codebase.
-1. Execute docker-compose up (This will pull dependencies and create all required containers).
+1. Execute `docker-compose up` (This will pull dependencies and create all required containers).
-1. Copy your public key into www container: ssh-copy-id root@www.foodcoopsystem.local
+1. Copy your public key into www container: `ssh-copy-id root@www.foodcoopsystem.local`
-1. If you want to stop containers: docker-compose stop
+1. If you want to stop containers: `docker-compose stop`
-1. If you want to return to work, and start environement: docker-compose start
+1. If you want to return to work, and start environement: `docker-compose start`

 File `docker-compose.yml` will share app subdirectory from foodcoop codebase as `/var/www` directory at www container.
 You can use drush with alias `@foodcoopsystem.local` without need to change to working directory so from any place in the system.
 E.g.: You can access it from you home dir `$ cd ~; drush @foodcoopsystem.local status`